awslabs/aws-crt-nodejs/README.md

-## AWS Crt Node.js
+## AWS CRT Node.js

-NodeJS bindings for the AWS Common Runtime.
+Node.js bindings for the AWS Common Runtime.

 > Note that this module currently only supports Linux and macOS.
-Windows support is coming soon.

 ## License